MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 With solution settings, you define system settings unique to your company.
 Solution settings are linked to a facility group or to the entire organization, which makes it possible to differentiate them for facilities in that group.
 One solution setting will act as the default and will be applicable for every facility, which will be the solution setting record that has an empty facility group.

-Some of these settings impact the Employee App.
-The solution setting record that applies, is found by matchting the facility group of the default facility of that user to the settings.
-If none is found or the user has no default facility set, the default solution settings record is used.
+Some of these settings have impact on the Employee app.
+The solution setting record that applies, is found by matching the facility group of the default facility of that user to settings.
+If no record is found or the user has no default facility set, the default solution settings record is used.

 To set solution settings:

 1. Select **Solution Settings** in the left pane, and then select **New**.